 Part of the German expressionist movement in the 1920s, Metropolis is a glorious example of the kind of visual effects work and sheer filmmaking craft being developed at the time.
 Every scene and shot offers something to examine, and the famous Machine Man is the kind of humanoid nightmare David Cronenberg would be pleased with.

-Star Wars (Original Trilogy) (1977-1983)
+2. Star Wars (Original Trilogy) (1977-1983)

 We’ve only gone and done it again.
-First, we put the whole Lord of the Rings Trilogy on our best fantasy movie list, now we’ve put the entire Star Wars trilogy on the science fiction list.
+First, we put the whole Lord of the Rings Trilogy on our best fantasy movie list, and now we’ve put the entire Star Wars trilogy on the science fiction list.
 What are we like?
-Well, we’re greedier than Jabba the Hutt, and to be honest, while Empire’s probably our favourite of the Original Trilogy, there’s only a Wookie hair between each of them.
+Well, we’re greedier than Star Wars villain Jabba the Hutt, and to be honest, while Empire’s probably our favourite of the Original Trilogy, there’s only a Wookie hair between each of them.

 Rogues, rebels, and knights: Star Wars characters ranked

-There’s something to love about all these films; A New Hope captures the spirit of adventure better than any of them; Empire’s got the moody atmosphere and cracking twist; while Jedi‘s got the cathartic release of seeing Darth Vader redeemed and the Empire defeated.
+There’s something to love about all these films; A New Hope captures the spirit of adventure better than any of them; Empire’s got the moody atmosphere and cracking twist; while Jedi‘s got the cathartic release of seeing Darth Vader redeemed and the Galactic Empire defeated.
 Each of them features amazing world-building, dazzling special effects, and likeable characters.
-When it comes to science fiction, you can’t get better than Star Wars.
+When it comes to science fiction, you rarely get better than Star Wars.